-At the 2017 Oscars awards, when the incorrect “Best Picture” award was presented, what was your first question…..who made the mistake?
-A Human Error Based approach focus on the “how”, how did the process allow the human error to occur rather than the who.
+At the 2017 Oscars awards, when the “Best Picture” award was named incorrectly – was your first question…..who made the mistake?
+A Human Error based approach focuses on the “How?” – How did the process allow the human error to occur, rather than the who.

 What is a Human Error?

 Human error can be defined as “An Action or Decision, involving a human, which results in an unintended, or undesirable outcome”.
 The assumption with this strategy is that no one intentionally makes an error.